sebastienrousseau/shokunin/README.md

 use ssg::*;
 ```

-then you can use the `Shokunin Static Site Generator` functions in your application code.
+then you can use the Shokunin Static Site Generator (SSG) functions in your application code.

 ### Examples

-To get started with `Shokunin Static Site Generator`, you can use the examples provided in the `examples` directory of the project.
+To get started with Shokunin Static Site Generator (SSG), you can use the examples provided in the `examples` directory of the project.

 To run the examples, clone the repository and run the following command in your terminal from the project root directory.